Diseases and epidemics of the 19th century: Typhus

 Epidemic typhus is caused by the bacteria Rickettsia Prowazekii; it comes from lice.
 Murine typhus is caused by the Rickettsia Typhi bacteria, from the fleas on rats.
 Scrub typhus is caused by the Orientia Tsutsugamushi bacteria, from the harvest mites on humans and rodents.
 Queensland tick typhus is caused by the Rickettsia Australis bacteria, from ticks.

 During Napoleon's retreat from Moscow in 1812, more French soldiers died of typhus than were killed by the Russians.
 A major epidemic occurred in Ireland between 1816 and 1819, during the Year Without a Summer; an estimated 100,000 Irish perished.
 Typhus appeared again in the late 1830s, and between 1846 and 1849 during the Great Irish Famine.
 Spreading to England, and called "Irish fever", it was noted for its virulence.
 It killed people of all social classes, as lice were endemic and inescapable, but it hit particularly hard in the lower or "unwashed" social strata.
 In Canada alone, the typhus epidemic of 1847 killed more than 20,000 people from 1847 to 1848, mainly Irish immigrants in fever sheds and other forms of quarantine, who had contracted the disease aboard coffin ships.
-In the United States, epidemics occurred in Baltimore, Memphis and Washington DC between 1865 and 1873, and during the US Civil War.
+In the United States, epidemics occurred in Baltimore, Memphis and Washington DC between 1865 and 1873, and during the American Civil War.